zxt18/pandas/README.md

-# pandas
+# Cheatsheet for python pandas
-Python pandas cheatsheet